 About the San’in region promotion video

-“San’in, Japan 4K (Ultra HD)” is a promotional video produced by “San’in Japan” which introduces famous sites and sightseeing locations in the San’in region, a nature rich area facing the Sea of Japan.
+"San'in, Japan 4K (Ultra HD) - 山陰" is a promotional video produced by "San’in JAPAN" that introduces famous sites and sightseeing locations in the San'in region, a nature rich area facing the Sea of Japan.

-Located in the southwestern area of Honshu island, the San’in region spans along the coast of the Japan Sea and consists of Shimane and Tottori prefectures, as well as the northern area of Yamaguchi Prefecture.
+Located in the southwestern area of Honshu, Japan's main island, the San'in region spans along the coast of the Japan Sea and consists of Shimane and Tottori prefectures, as well as the northern area of Yamaguchi Prefecture.
 It also includes the northern area of the prefectures of Kyoto and Hyogo as well, depending on who you ask.

 Popular destinations in the region are: Lake Shinji, the Tottori Sand Dunes, Matsue Castle, Mt.
 Daisen, and Izumo-taisha.
 There's also nature, historic buildings, and local seafood dishes.

 All of this is condensed into the 3-minute video of San'in.

 Sit back, relax, and enjoy a look at Japan's San'in region.

 Japan's San'in Region- Tottori Sand Dunes

 The Tottori Sand Dunes in Tottori Prefecture, the largest in Japan, are a popular tourist attraction in the San'in Region, and are the only sand dunes in Japan designated as a natural monument.

 Japan’s amazing desert-like Tottori Sand Dunes has a 90-meter difference in elevation, and visitors can enjoy beautiful views of the Sea of Japan from atop them, as well as the wind-wrought pattern, known as Fumon, on the surface of sand.
 There's also a beautiful sunset at the Tottori Dunes.